supabase/supabase/playwright-tests/README.md

 You can run the tests by running `npm run test` in this folder.

-When you run the command, it will include:
+When you run the command, it includes:

 1. Setting up the local environment using the `supabase` CLI
 2. Extracting the environment variables and saving them into a `.env.test` file in the studio app